mrismanaziz/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## What do you get hanging from Apple trees?
+Sore arms.